raymondkeogh/doggystyle/README.md

 Description
 -----------

 DoggyStyle is a website for a dog grooming company.
-This site showcases the clients work and offers a platform for clients to view prices and book appointments.
-The live site can be viewed here.
+This site showcases the clients work and offers a platform for customers to view prices and book appointments.
+The live site can be viewed [here](https://github.com/raymondkeogh/doggystyle).
 This site was designed as a project to be submitted for grading in the first milestone project in Full Stack Software Development with the Code Institute.

 User Experience
 --------------------